 Mucus isn’t just a slimy material in your nose — it actually has a useful purpose.
 It traps bacteria, other germs, and debris, and prevents them from entering your lungs.

-In some cases—such as when you have a cold or allergies—mucus may flow out of your nose or down your throat instead of staying in your nose.
-When mucus comes out of your nose, it is called nasal discharge, or more commonly, a runny nose.
+In some cases, such as when you have a cold or allergies, mucus may flow out of your nose or down your throat.
+When mucus comes out of your nose, it’s called nasal discharge.
+It can also be called post-nasal drip or rhinorrhea.

-Sinusitis occurs when your sinuses—or the passages of your nose—become swollen and inflamed.
+Sinusitis occurs when your sinuses, or the passages of your nose, become inflamed with pain, swelling, and redness.
 This can narrow your nasal passages, causing breathing difficulties and mucus buildup.
-If you have this condition, mucus may drain out of your nose, or you might feel it moving into your throat.
+If you have this condition, mucus may drain out of your nose.
+In some cases, you might feel it draining into your throat.

 Mucus associated with sinusitis is usually thick.
 It can also have a yellow or green hue to it.

 - deviated septum

 Your recommended treatment plan will depend on the underlying cause of your nasal discharge.
 In many cases, you can take steps to relieve your symptoms using simple home remedies.
 In some cases, your doctor may recommend medications or other treatments.